norihiro/obs-command-source/README.md

 * Start and stop a daemon program required for the scene.
 * Trigger other operations through websocket at the event.
   A helper script is available at `tools/request-websocket.py`.
+  - Start or stop your streaming and recording.
 * Not limited to above.

 ## Caution